ccgg6667/RA-VG-DDI/hdn-main-um2_all/PRE-twosides-full-adaptation/README.md

-# HDN-DDI: drug-drug interactions prediction with hierarchical molecular graphs and enhanced dual-view representation learning
+# RA-VG-DDI:Relation-aware virtual node and dynamic substructure gating network for drug-drug interaction prediction

-**Authors**: Jinchen Sun, Haoran Zheng*
+**Authors**: Mingyu Cong, Luming Jiang, Hongjiang MA, Dongjiang Niu, Ruoxuan Ma and Zhen Li

 **Article Link**: None (the url will be given after the paper is accepted.)